 - (4.1.1) Treatments of CKD-MBD should be based on serial assessments of phosphate, calcium and PTH levels, considered together.
 (Not Graded) - (4.1.2) Suggest lowering elevated phosphate levels towards the normal range.
 (2C) - (4.1.3) Suggest avoiding hypercalcaemia in adult patients.
 (2C) - (4.1.4) Suggest using a dialysate calcium concentration between 1.25 and 1.50 mmol/L (2.5 and 3.0 mEq/L).
 (2C) - (4.1.5) Decisions about phosphate-lowering treatment should be based on progressively or persistently elevated serum phosphate.
 (Not Graded) - (4.1.6) In adult patients receiving phosphate-lowering treatment, suggest restricting the dose of calcium-based phosphate binders.
-(2B) - (4.1.7) Recommend avoiding the long-term use of aluminum-containing phosphate binders and, in patients on dialysis, recommend avoiding dialysate aluminum contamination to prevent aluminum intoxication.
-(1C) - (4.1.8) Suggest limiting dietary phosphate intake in the treatment of hyperphosphataemia alone or in combination with other treatments.
-(2D) It is reasonable to consider phosphate source (e.g. animal, vegetable, additives) in making dietary recommendations.
-(Not Graded) - (4.1.9) In patients on dialysis, suggest increasing dialytic phosphate removal in the treatment of persistent hyperphosphataemia.
-(2C) Rationale for guideline update 4.1.1 Treatment decisions based on serial lab results 2009 guidanceNot in guideline 2017 update 4.1.1 In patients with CKD G3a-G5D, treatments of CKD-MBD should be based on serial assessments of phosphate, calcium and PTH levels considered together (Not Graded) This new recommendation was provided in order to emphasise the complexity and interaction of CKD-MBD laboratory parameters.
-4.1.2 Treatment goals for hyperphosphataemia 2009 guidance 4.1.1 In patients with CKD G3a-G5, maintain serum phosphate in the normal range 2017 update 4.1.2 In patients with CKD G3a-G5D, lower elevated phosphate levels towards the normal range (2C) There is an absence of data supporting that efforts to maintain phosphate in the normal range are of benefit to CKD G3a-G4 patients, including some safety concerns.
+(2B) (4.1.7) Recommend avoiding the long-term use of aluminum-containing phosphate binders and, in patients on dialysis, recommend avoiding dialysate aluminum contamination to prevent aluminum intoxication.
+(1C)

+(4.1.9) In patients on dialysis, suggest increasing dialytic phosphate removal in the treatment of persistent hyperphosphataemia.
+(2C)

+Rationale for guideline update

+4.1.1 Treatment decisions based on serial lab results

+2009 guidance Not in guideline

+2017 update 4.1.1

+In patients with CKD G3a-G5D, treatments of CKD-MBD should be based on serial assessments of phosphate, calcium and PTH levels considered together (Not Graded)

+This new recommendation was provided in order to emphasise the complexity and interaction of CKD-MBD laboratory parameters.

+4.1.2 Treatment goals for hyperphosphataemia

+2009 guidance

+4.1.1

+In patients with CKD G3a-G5, maintain serum phosphate in the normal range

+2017 update

+4.1.2

+In patients with CKD G3a-G5D, lower elevated phosphate levels towards the normal range (2C)

+There is an absence of data supporting that efforts to maintain phosphate in the normal range are of benefit to CKD G3a-G4 patients, including some safety concerns.
 Treatment should aim at overt hyperphosphataemia.

+4.1.3 Treatment goals for hypercalcaemia

+2009 guidance

+4.1.2

-4.1.3 Treatment goals for hypercalcaemia 2009 guidance 4.1.2 In patients with CKD G3a-G5D, maintain serum calcium in the normal range 2017 update 4.1.3 In adult patients with CKD G3a-G5D, avoid hypercalcaemia (2C) Mild and asymptomatic hypocalcaemia (e.g. in the context of calcimimetic treatment) can be tolerated in order to avoid inappropriate calcium loading in adults.
-4.1.5 Phosphate-binding agents in hyperphosphataemia 2009 guidance 4.1.4 In patients with CKD G3a-G5 (2D) and G5D (2B) use phosphate-binding agents in the treatment of hyperphosphataemia 2017 update 4.1.5 In adult patients with CKD G3a-G5D, decisions about phosphate-lowering treatment should be based on progressively or persistently elevated serum phosphate (Not Graded) Emphasises the perception that early 'preventive' phosphate-lowering treatment is currently not supported by data.
+In patients with CKD G3a-G5D, maintain serum calcium in the normal range

+2017 update 4.1.3

+In adult patients with CKD G3a-G5D, avoid hypercalcaemia (2C)

+Mild and asymptomatic hypocalcaemia (e.g. in the context of calcimimetic treatment) can be tolerated in order to avoid inappropriate calcium loading in adults.

+4.1.5 Phosphate-binding agents in hyperphosphataemia

+2009 guidance

+4.1.4

+In patients with CKD G3a-G5 (2D) and G5D (2B) use phosphate-binding agents in the treatment of hyperphosphataemia

+2017 update

+4.1.5

+In adult patients with CKD G3a-G5D, decisions about phosphate-lowering treatment should be based on progressively or persistently elevated serum phosphate (Not Graded)

+Emphasises the perception that early 'preventive' phosphate-lowering treatment is currently not supported by data.
 The broader term 'phosphate-lowering' treatment is used instead of phosphate-binding agents because all possible approaches (i.e. binders, diet, dialysis) can be effective.

-4.1.6 Restricted use of calcium-based phosphate binders 2009 guidance 4.1.5 ... restrict the dose of Ca-based phosphate binders in the presence of persistent or recurrent hypercalcaemia (1B) ... arterial calcification and/or adynamic bone disease and/or if serum PTH levels are persistently low (2C)
+4.1.6 Restricted use of calcium-based phosphate binders

+2009 guidance 4.1.5

+... restrict the dose of Ca-based phosphate binders in the presence of persistent or recurrent hypercalcaemia (1B) ... arterial calcification and/or adynamic bone disease and/or if serum PTH levels are persistently low (2C)

-2017 update 4.1.6 In adult patients with CKD G3a-G5D receiving phosphate-lowering treatment, restrict the dose of Ca-based phosphate binder (2B) New evidence from 3 RCTs supports a more general recommendation to restrict calcium-based phosphate binders in hyperphosphataemic patients across all severities of CKD.
-Evidence to support the guideline update:9 Open-label, randomised, controlled, parallel-group study of Ca-based vs Ca-free phosphate binder\ in dialysis-dependent CKD patients (N=466)
+2017 update 4.1.6 In adult patients with CKD G3a-G5D receiving phosphate-lowering treatment, restrict the dose of Ca-based phosphate binder (2B) New evidence from 3 RCTs supports a more general recommendation to restrict calcium-based phosphate binders in hyperphosphataemic patients, across all severities of CKD.
+Evidence to support the guideline update:12 Open-label, randomised, controlled, parallel-group study of Ca-based vs Ca-free phosphate binder in dialysis-dependent CKD patients (N=466)